tsvetanilievdev/rest-api-mongoose-v3/README.md

 # API design in Node.js with Express, v3

-## I recreated Scott Moss'es REST API
+## I recreated Scott Moss' REST API
 Used frameworks and libraries:
 ### Express
 ### MongoDB and Mongoose